Charles-Zhang-Somewhere/Somewhere/README.md

 14. (deprecated)Master-slave copy: ...
 15. (deprecated)Never touch physical files directly: to avoid erroenous file errors from programmer's fault..... something like master-slave copy and building a meta layer.... except virtual notes and text files we don't allow direct content modification from our side.... (lesson from MULTITUDE....)
 16. Simple + focused....
+17. No tag shall exist without an item?
+Or maybe we do want to pre-allocate tags

 ## References